 How do you get rid of trapped gas in dogs?

 You can get rid of trapped gas in your dog by gently massaging his stomach in circles with your palms.

 What can I give my dog for trapped gas?

-If your dog has trapped gas, you can try giving him a bit of yogurt, ginger, or edible peppermint.
+If your dog has trapped gas, try giving him some yogurt, ginger, or edible peppermint.

 Can I give my dog anything for gas?